OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 # Getting Started With Todo List Sample (SPFx)

-> Note: Please be advised that this sample repository is currently in **Public Preview**, with a lot of active development work taking place.
-Please expect breaking changes as we continue to iterate.
->
-> We really appreciate your feedback!
+> Note: We really appreciate your feedback!
 If you encounter any issue or error, please report issues to us following the [Supporting Guide](./../SUPPORT.md).
 Meanwhile you can make [recording](https://aka.ms/teamsfx-record) of your journey with our product, they really make the product better.
 Thank you!
 >
 > This warning will be removed when the samples are ready for production.